Winter Sensory Friendly and Inclusive Events in Des Moines 2026

 • Dimmer lighting

-• Little to no music playing in the store
+• Little to no music is playing in the store

 • A step-by-step informational guide that allows parents/guardians to plan their Workshop experience in advance (click here to download)